borzacchiello/ghidra_wrapper/README.md

 # Quick Start

-The tool and the library can be installed using pip:
+Install Ghidra on your platform, and set the GHIDRA_HOME environment variable.

+Install `ghidra_wrap` using pip:

 ```
 $ pip install .